hammyau/ODFExplorer/XPathGraphSingle.md

 ### Where do the numbers come from?

-In order to understand the numbers lets peek into the XML.
+In order to understand the numbers let's peek into the XML.

 ![contentXML](images/test1DocParaXML.png)